lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Get a power hammer with brick walls (multiple in single run, preferably)
 - Find more potential admin accounts for the Blackbridge terminal
 - Find more information about the countries of the world for sigil puzzle reasons
+- Draft a Patio and find whatever the lower-case clue is
+- Check out _Swim Bird_ and deduce what word it should contribute to the _A New Clue_ puzzle
+- Find/check out the green book referenced in _A New Clue_ and extract info

 ### Unanswered Questions